KpKP13 Protein target profile

 • GO:0046336 The chemical reactions and pathways resulting in the breakdown of ethanolamine (2-aminoethanol), an important water-soluble base of phospholipid (phosphatidylethanolamine).

-Domain/signature hits from InterPro and related databases.
+Domain and signature matches imported from InterPro and related databases.

 14 records